LaurentFE/zelda-pygame-training/README.md

 - I could separate the big items, and lootable items from the particles, as they differ from a design point of view, but it works really well that way so far, that's a lot of work time to do for a project no one will ever use / expand upon.

 I thought about implementing some other features, and decided against.
 A few of them :
-- Load/Save feature : principle is easy (read/write into a file the info that represent the state of the game, such as many player flags, shop & secrets dicts from settings, ...), but I don't want to have negative fun implementing a load/save menu/screen in the game to handle it.
-Could do it through key binds to go around the hassle, we'll see.
+- Flying Enemy : no different from other Enemies, collides only with Border tiles, same kind of behaviour as Leever and Zora diving to do flying/landing,
-- Flying Enemy : no different from other Enemies, collides only with Border tiles, same kind of behaviour as Leever and Zora diving to do flying/landing
+- Map in HUD: didn't seem particularly exciting to solve (create a dict that registers which level exists/should be shown and which don't, blit them on the HUD map, blit a position sprite on the cell that corresponds to the level.current_map_screen),
-- Map in HUD: didn't seem particularly exciting to solve (create a dict that registers which level exists/should be shown and which don't, blit them on the HUD map, blit a position sprite on the cell that corresponds to the level.current_map_screen)
+- More content in general (bigger map, more dungeons, triforce fragments system, ...), but it's not where I want to go.
+Loads of work, for very little learning along the way.
+Maybe a few new mechanics to keep things interesting during gameplay, but nothing that really makes generating content worth it for a project that has no ambition of turning into a real game.

 All in all, a very interesting project.